 Under certain conditions, a faculty member may permit students to submit an examination for re-grading.
 Students are advised that exams submitted for re-grading must not be altered in any way from the original examination.
 It is recommended that any student who elects to submit an examination for re-grading should first photocopy the exam in order to reduce the risk of possible alterations to the original.
-Any alteration can result in charges of academic dishonesty, which can bear very serious penalties including dismissal from the programme.
+Any alteration can result in charges of academic dishonesty, which has serious consequences including dismissal from the programme.